iamrohitlad/Devops-Interview-2026/README.md

  3. Explain File provisioning ?
  4. How is a code moved from non-prod to a prod environment ?
  5. What tools have you used to check the quality of code written for deployment ?
+ 6. What are actual tools used in your experience and how you have tackled the challenges faced in devops ?
+ 7.